SABS-R3/software-engineering-day6/_episodes/03-automatically-testing-software.md

 It's also important to remember that unit testing cannot catch every bug in an application, no matter how many tests you write.
 To mitigate this manual testing is also important.
 Also remember to test using as much input data as you can, since very often code is developed and tested against the same small sets of data.
 Increasing the amount of data you test against - from numerous sources - gives you greater confidence that the results are correct.

-Our software will inevitably increases in complexity as it develops.
+Our software will inevitably increase in complexity as it develops.
 Using automated testing where appropriate can save us considerable time, especially in the long term, and allows others to verify against correct behaviour.

 {% include links.md %}